Frequently Asked Questions

 On our website, open the Perspective Families tab.
 On the first page there is information about applying as well as the applications.
 If you are employed by the college please use the Bowdoin Family application and if you are not, please use Community Family application.
 Simply fill out the form and mail it in with $25.00 enrollment fee.
 You will receive an email confirmation when your application is received.

 In an effort to minimize the disruption to our rooms and children, BCCC does not offer tours or visits to families on our waitlist until there is an available slot.
-You can see pictures of the physical space, read about curriculum & programing and also see the staff in each room on our website.
+You can see pictures of the physical space, read about curriculum & programming and also see the staff in each room on our website.
 We encourage perspective families to read all this material, as well as the hand book and if there are still more questions feel free to give the administration a call.
 An open house for perspective families is held each year on the first Saturday of November.
-This is a time when families can tour the building and meet with staff without disrupting the current programing.
+This is a time when families can tour the building and meet with staff without disrupting the current programming.

 4. What are your tuition rates and schedule?